PostHog/posthog.com/contents/blog/ceo-diary-2.md

 - There are a handful of things we _both_ want to be involved in.
 People is one, Strategy is another.
 We think both of us being involved leads to the best decisions here.
 - Other things we have clear boundaries.
 Tim codes and works with engineering, I sell and work with design and our marketing team on positioning.

-# Check you value the same things
+# ... and one thing we're lucky to have in common

-It's tempting to claim we talked about this in advance (#visionaries), but we got lucky that we both heavily value many similar philosophies around work, which means we find it easy to work together.
+It's tempting to claim we talked about this in advance (#visionaries), but we got lucky that we both heavily value many similar philosophies around work, which means we find it easy to work together:

-In our case we like:

 - speed
 - individual contribution